top of page

 After Mojo Dojo's video, FTA changes their response to say they have no idea who Rosalia is.
 Why didn't they say this in their original response?

-Buying fake reviews isn’t just dishonest, it’s a breach of public trust and undermines the integrity of genuine customer feedback.
+Purchasing fake reviews isn’t just dishonest, it’s a breach of public trust and undermines the integrity of genuine customer feedback.

 Someone who left a 1-star review for FTA's Randwick office mentions that they were solicited to write a 5-star review.
 Also, notice that FTA accuses the reviewer of 'posting in error' while claiming they (FTA) pride themselves on their "ethical standards and integrity."